IsaacAgyei/dataPltf/README.md

-# 🔗 **DataPltf: High-fidelity, relational mock data generator.
+# 🔗 **DataPltf: Relational mock data generator.

 ---

-## 💡 The Problem: Monostructured Mock Data Generators
+## 💡 The Problem:

-Most traditional mock data generators are functionally limited; they only return **monostructured, isolated objects**.
-This fails to address how data interacts in most applications.
-Data in a dynamic system is inherently **relational**, built on **complex relationships and verifiable chains of events**.
+Mock data generators are functionally limited; they only return **isolated objects**.
+They don't enable developers to easily create relational mock data.

 To test modern applications effectively, a developer needs to generate logically **grouped and linked** objects that accurately represent user activity.

-Currently the process of creating relational mock data is **manual, time-consuming, overwhelming, and error prone.**
+The current process of creating relational mock data is **manual, time-consuming, overwhelming, and error prone.**

 ---